Programs

 • Weeks 1:

-• Day 1: This class introduces students to the differences between Civil Law and Common Law systems and the tools that lawyers utilize in each system.
-Students will compare purely statutory legal systems with those that develop law through judicial precedent.
-Students will learn the basic tools of legal analysis, with an emphasis on what is unique about the role of a lawyer in the operation of private and public institutions.
+• Day 1: This class introduces participants to the differences between Civil Law and Common Law systems and the tools that lawyers utilize in each system.
+Participants will compare purely statutory legal systems with those that develop law through judicial precedent.
+Participants will learn the basic tools of legal analysis, with an emphasis on what is unique about the role of a lawyer in the operation of private and public institutions.

-• Days 2&3: These classes will turn to methods of interpretation starting with statutory and constitutional interpretation.
-Students will explore various methods of interpretation including textualism, purposivism, and originalism.
+• Days 2&3: These classes will turn to methods of interpretation, starting with statutory and constitutional interpretation.
+Participants will explore various methods of interpretation, including textualism, purposivism, and originalism.
 Materials will also explore how institutional structures and modes of government affect the interpretation of law.

 • Week 2

-• Day 2: This class will begin to introduce students to modern schools of legal thought.
-The first stop will be Law and Philosophy, with students learning how ones moral and philosophical groundings can affect the analysis of law.
-In doing so, students will consider the role that free choice plays in legal rules, focusing on notions of coercion, consent, and contract.
+• Day 2: This class will begin to introduce participants to modern schools of legal thought.
+The first stop will be Law and Philosophy, with participants learning how one's moral and philosophical groundings can affect the analysis of law.
+In doing so, participants will consider the role that free choice plays in legal rules, focusing on notions of coercion, consent, and contract.

-• Day 3: This classes will introduce the school of Law and Economics.
+• Day 3: This class will introduce the School of Law and Economics.
 Materials will examine how economic theories about incentives and rationale choice can impact the interpretation and definition of law.

 • Day 4: This class will explore the many critiques of law and economics, including recent developments in Law and Psychology, Behavioural Law and Economics, and Critical Race Theory.

-• Day 5: These classes will introduce the concept of “the rule of law” considering what it means and how it fits with the methods of interpretation and schools of legal thought covered in prior sessions.
+• Day 5: This class will introduce the concept of “the rule of law” considering what it means and how it fits with the methods of interpretation and schools of legal thought covered in prior sessions.

 • Week 3

-• Day 1: Continuing with the rule of law question, this class will explore an ever present dilemma in law: When should the law should utilize strict rules and when it should employ discretionary standards?
+• Day 1: Continuing with the rule of law question, this class will explore an ever-present dilemma in law: When should the law utilize strict rules and when should it employ discretionary standards?
 This is often referred to as the “rules and standards” debate.

-• Day 2: : In the last three sessions, students will use the tools they have developed to address specific problems in law.
-This class will start by asking students to apply the methods from prior classes to problems in private law including contract, property, and corporate governance.
+• Day 2: In the last three sessions, participants will use the tools they have developed to address specific problems in law.
+This class will start by asking participants to apply the methods from prior classes to problems in private law, including contract, property, and corporate governance.

-• Day 4: This class will explore recent developments that present new challenges to the legal profession asking students to apply what they have learned to contemporary problems in law including globalization and the rise of machine learning technologies.
+• Day 4: This class will explore recent developments that present new challenges to the legal profession, asking participants to apply what they have learned to contemporary problems in law, including globalization and the rise of machine learning technologies.

-• Day 5: Students will present their final capstone projects.
+• Day 5: Participants will present their final capstone projects.

-For each of our Summer Academy programs, students will also have the opportunity to participate in sessions led by a UChicago admissions counselor to better understand the highly selective admissions process practiced by U.S. colleges and universities.
-Such sessions will give students a window into the role that essays play in the application and how an application is holistically reviewed for admission.
+For each of our Summer Academy programs, participants will also have the opportunity to participate in sessions led by a UChicago admissions counselor to better understand the highly selective admissions process practiced by U.S. colleges and universities.
+Such sessions will give participants a window into the role that essays play in the application and how an application is holistically reviewed for admission.

-Donald M. Ephraim Professor of Law and Economics, Faculty Director of the Center on Law and Finance
+Anthony Casey is the Donald M. Ephraim Professor of Law and Economics and the Faculty Director of the Center on Law and Finance.

-Professor Casey is an expert on business law, finance, and corporate bankruptcy.
+He is an expert on business law, finance, and corporate bankruptcy.
 His research—which has been published in the Yale Law Journal, the Columbia Law Review, the Supreme Court Review, and the University of Chicago Law Review—examines the intersection of finance and law.
-He has also written about the role of intellectual property law in the organization and financing of creative projects and about how technologicl innovation is changing the foundations of our legal system more generally.
+He has also written about the role of intellectual property law in the organization and financing of creative projects and about how technological innovation is changing the foundations of our legal system more generally.

 Before entering academics, Professor Casey was a partner at Kirkland and Ellis, LLP.
 Before joining Kirkland & Ellis, he was an associate at Wachtell, Lipton, Rosen & Katz.
 His legal practice focused on corporate bankruptcy, merger litigation, white-collar investigations, securities litigation, and complex class actions.
 Casey also served as a law clerk for Chief Judge Joel M. Flaum of the United States Court of Appeals for the Seventh Circuit.